 About 60,000 shops in England sell hot food to take away.
 Takeaway food tends to be high in salt, fat and calories.
 People who live and work in areas with the most takeaways eat more takeaway food and are more likely to live with obesity than those who live and work elsewhere.
 Online food ordering ‘apps’ make it easier to access takeaway food, but this still mostly comes from local takeaways.

 Local Authorities (LAs) are increasingly worried about the impact of takeaways on health.
 Existing takeaways cannot be shut down, but a quarter of LAs have applied planning rules to new takeaways in this typically fast growing sector.
-The most common approach is 400-800m (0.25-0.5 mile) ‘exclusion zones’ around schools where planning permission is denied to new takeaways.
+The most common approach is 400-800m (0.25-0.5 mile) ‘management zones’ around schools where planning permission is denied to new takeaways.
 Forty-four LAs have zones and 70 more are considering them.
 In previous research, our interviews with planners suggest that the focus on schools is a strategy to make zones more politically acceptable.
 These policies are intended to target whole communities.
 There is very little research on the impacts of preventing new takeaways from opening.